rtcniser/rtcniser.github.io/yantriki.md

 </style>
 <hr>
 <br>
 <p>Yantriki is our inter-college robotics and technology magazine for nationwide yearly publication.
-College students all across India send their entries in the form of project blogs/ research articles/ tutorials or geek discussions. </p>
+College students all across India send their entries in the form of project blogs, research articles, tutorials or academic discussions in robotics. </p>
 <br>
 <center>
 <h2 style="font-family: MyCustomFont; text-decoration: underline;">Previous Editions:</h2>